redhat-developer/gitops-operator/hack/non-olm-install/README.md

 ### Non OLM based operator installation

-The purpose of this script is to install and uninstall the Openshift GitOps Operator without using OLM.
-It uses latest version of the kustomize manifests available in the repository for creating the required k8s resources.
+The purpose of this script is to install, update or uninstall the Openshift GitOps Operator without using the Operator Lifecycle Manager (OLM).
+It uses latest version of the `kustomize` manifests available in the github repository for creating the required kubernetes resources.

 ### Usage

 The `install-gitops-operator.sh` script supports two methods of installation.
-1. Using operator and component images from environment variables (default method)
+1. Using operator and component images set as environment variables (default method)
-2. Derive the operator and component images from the ClusterServiceVersion manifest present in the operator bundle (Note: This method requires podman binary to be available in the PATH)
+2. Derive the operator and component images from the ClusterServiceVersion manifest present in the operator bundle (Note: This method requires podman or docker binary to be available in the PATH environment variable)

 ### Known issues and work arounds